Following the death of George Floyd, the City Council unanimously adopted, and Mayor Frey signed, a resolution in June 2020.

 Accessible: Engagement opportunities that are varied and designed to be accessible and meet people where they are.

-Meaningful: The community feels that the dialogue has been meaningful and relevant, that it informs actions, and that their contributions are reflected in recommendations for new systems of community safety.
+Meaningful: The community feels that the dialogue has been meaningful and relevant, that it informs actions, and that their contributions are reflected in recommendations for systems of community safety.

 Inclusive: Engagement opportunities that reach the full and rich diversity of our City and center the voices of Black people, Native American people, People of Color, immigrants, victims of harm, and others who have been historically marginalized or underserved by our present system.